adsci/speedEST/README.md

 ## Building the Docker image

-Docker images present in the [DockerHub repository](https://hub.docker.com/r/adsci/speedest) support only the (`linux/amd64`) architecture, i.e., most Linux and Windows machines.
-For other architectures, such as ARM (e.g., newer Apple machines), it may be necessary to build and run the image locally
+To build and run the image locally, use

 ```bash
 docker build -t speedest:latest -f Dockerfile .